vSpqce/Cheaterlist/README.md

 #### Update 4 - 01/20/2024 (Work in Progress)
 Started moving images to folders corresponding with player names to better organize the main folder.

+### Update 5 - 01/21/2024
+There is a new CheaterList Discord server so the CheaterList 2.0 file will be the most up to date list.